 Terrorist and criminal threats are known as a “wobbler” offense in California, meaning they can be charged as either a misdemeanor or felony possibly depending on the defendant’s prior record and the specifics of the threat.
 If the charge is a misdemeanor, you may face:

 A maximum fine of $1,000

 If the charge is a felony, the penalties are increased and you may face:

 A maximum fine of $10,000

 If you were in possession of a firearm or other deadly weapon while you made the threat, you may face up to an additional year in state prison.
 Remember, each threat that you make will be treated separately in the courts.
 If you make threats on multiple occasions or directed towards more than one person, you may face the penalties above for each threat.

 If convicted, you may also be asked to pay restitution to those you have threatened.
 This may occur in cases where the terrorist risk was directed towards a public facility, gathering or transportation system that led to a mass evacuation or inconvenience.

 Have you or a loved one been charged with making a terrorist or criminal risk?
-Contact the team at The SoCal Law Network to speak with a highly skilled Orange County criminal threat attorney to defend you against the charges.
+Contact the team at The SoCal Law Network to speak with a highly skilled Orange County DUI attorney to defend you against the charges.
 Call 949-305-7995 to schedule a free consultation today.